cristiancctlv/recaptcha-botguard/README.md

-# botguard - recaptcha disassembler
+# botguard - recaptcha disassembler + parser

 it's missing the token generation part this could be easily added but i didn't make this repo to provide an easy solution for botguard, but rather a learning resource for those who are interested in reverse engineering it.